 10.1.1 Ranged unit's counter has movement (SP equal to 0) and combat (MPs equal to 0) formation side.
+For stacking purposes combat formation's SPs are allowed for.

-movement formation combat formation
+combat formation

-- 10.1.2 Ranged unit can shot at enemy units only when in combat formation. - 10.1.3 Change of formation (turning counter) cost 1 MP. - 10.1.4 Ranged unit can be moved to adjacent accessible hex without formation change. - 10.1.5 Ranged unit shot at any time during enemy movement phase.
+- 10.1.2 Ranged unit can shoot at enemy units only when in combat formation. - 10.1.3 Change of formation (turning counter) cost 1 MP. - 10.1.4 Ranged unit can be moved to adjacent accessible hex without formation change. - 10.1.5 Ranged unit shoot at any time during enemy movement phase.